 That is why the Bible says, "I say to you that many will come from the

 east and the west, and will take their places at the feast with Abraham,

 Isaac and Jacob in the kingdom of heaven.
-But the subjects (those who think they are Christians of today) of the kingdom will be thrown outside, into the darkness, where there will be weeping
+But the subjects of the kingdom (those today who belong to a church and think they are Christians) will be thrown outside, into the darkness, where there will be weeping

 Understand?
 Those whom you, the state, the church, the "good" society

 think are bad, wicked, and "not up to par" will be the ones to feast in heaven.
 Those who think they belong there, the "subjects" of the kingdom,

 will be thrown outside.
 The weeping and gnashing of teeth won’t be by the

 "wicked" but by the "righteous" who thought they were going to be in heaven